mdmahmudul413/Web-Development-Bootcamp/css-practice/readme.md

     display: inline-block;
     display: grid;
     display: flex;
     display: none;

+    ❑ Note,
-    ❑ Note: "display: none;" will hide element and it's empty space.
+        1. "display: none;" will hide element and it's empty space.

+        2. Compared to display: inline, the major difference is that display: inline-block allows to set a width and height on the element.

+        3. Also, with display: inline-block, the top and bottom margins/paddings are respected, but with display: inline they are not.

+    `   4.
+Compared to display: block, the major difference is that display: inline-block does not add a line-break after the element, so the element can sit next to other elements.

 **❑ Flexbox**